The Good Old Penny: RIP Come This Fall

 As anticipated in a post we did about a year ago, the federal government announced the demise of the penny in its March 2012 budget.
 In about six months from now, the Royal Canadian Mint will stop distributing the coin and they will be removed from circulation over time.
 There is no end date to the process so we can continue to use them and they will retain their value as long as they are around.

 We are not alone in this exercise.
-There are quite a number of countries who have already stopped using their low value coins.
+There are quite a number of countries that have already stopped using their low-value coins.

-Sure enough however, immediately following this announcement we began to receive enquiries about selling pennies for their scrap value.
-We therefore felt it appropriate to re-blog the answer.
+Sure enough, however, immediately following this announcement we began to receive inquiries about selling pennies for their scrap value.
+We, therefore, felt it appropriate to re-blog the answer. scrap yard in Mississauga

-Sorry But Pennies Don’t Qualify As Scrap Metal.
+Sorry But Pennies Don’t Qualify As Scrap Metal Penny.